Ashot Khachaturyants: Biography

-After Herman Graf was appointed CEO of Sberbank, he offered Khachaturyants a position as CEO of Sberbank Capital, a subsidiary of Sberbank and in this position he served from 2008 to 2021.
-He also served as a member of the board of directors in Russneft (ОАО «НК« РуссНефть).

-From April 2020 to July 2021, he was appointed President of the holding company Eurocement group and was also a member of the board of trustees in the State Tretyakov Gallery.

 In November 2019 he was appointed to manage the Referees Committee of the Russian Football Union and also was Head of the Expert Referees Committee, under the Union's President Alexander Dyukov.
-Due to this he was became a member of the committee for the football development program in the board of directors of the Russian Football Union.
+Due to this he became a member of the committee for the football development program in the board of directors of the Russian Football Union.

 In October 2021 he was appointed as acting President of the Russian Premier League, replacing Sergey Pryadkin who resigned.
+However, on June 27, 2022, he announced his resignation from the post of president of the RFPL.